-The college's Budget Committee, composed of the Board of Education and an equal number of citizen appointees, will meet once in May and once in June, culminating in the approval of the proposed budget.
-In late June, the Board of Education will formally adopt the budget, establish appropriations, and authorize the levy of supporting property taxes.
+The approved budget will be incorporated into the 2023-24 Adopted Budget and will be presented to the Board of Education on June 28, 2023.
+That that time the Board of Education will formally adopt the budget, establish appropriations, and authorize the levy of supporting property taxes.